 The running game for the Panthers was led once again by Bryan Bogaczyk, who toted the ball 20 times for 92 yards.
 Lehman also contributed four carries for 58 yards including his big 49-yard touchdown in the second.

 Defensively the Panthers have stepped up in a big way over the past three games.
 After allowing 42 points to Bloomsburg and 39 points to Troy, the Panthers have only allowed a total of 27 points during their three game win-streak and only seven on Friday.
-The defense was headed by Brett Harvey who racked up eleven total tackles in the win.
+The defense was led by Brett Harvey who racked up eleven total tackles in the win.

 The Panthers host their Homecoming game this Friday night against the 1-6 Towanda Black Knights.
 North Penn-Mansfield has staged a massive comeback this year, roaring back from a 1-2 start to climb to 4-3 heading into the end of the season.